 Phase-plane analysis, Lorentz (Poincaré) return maps, correlation, dwell-time analysis, JPSTH and more ...

 Recording using microphone input, Arduino microcontroller, or DataTranslation AD/DA boards (including stimulating).

 Some references to research publications that have used DataView.

 Use with students to give hands-on experience of sophisticated analysis procedures.

 Options for Mac users.

-The list above gives only a brief overview of what DataView can do.
-If you think it looks interesting, the best thing to do is to download it and try it out!
+The list above gives only an overview of what DataView can do.
+DataView comes with a comprehensive tutorial and numerous sample files, so if you think it looks interesting, the best thing to do is to download it and try it out!

 DataView is written by